 - Miso Katsu Sandwich (味噌カツサンド) – Put the pork and shredded cabbage in the sandwich bread.

 - Miso Katsu Donburi (味噌カツ丼) – Put shredded cabbage over rice and drizzle some miso sauce.
 Then place the Tonkatsu on top and pour plenty of miso sauce.
 A perfect one-bowl dish!

-- 4 cups neutral flavor oil (vegetable, canola) for deep frying
+- 4 cups neutral-flavored oil (vegetable, rice bran, canola, etc.) (for deep frying)

 - Cut or shred the cabbage into thin slices.
 Wash under cold running water and drain completely.
 Keep it cool in the fridge.

 - To make miso sauce, heat 1 Tbsp mirin and 2 Tbsp sake in a small saucepan over high heat and let the alcohol evaporate.

 - Lower the heat and add 2 Tbsp sugar, ½ cup (120 ml) dashi, and ¼ cup (72 g) Hatcho Miso.

 - Combine well with a silicone spatula.
 Cook for 3 minutes on low heat, stir frequently to avoid burning on the bottom of the saucepan.
 When the sauce is thickened, turn off the heat and set aside.

 - To make Tonkatsu, remove extra fat from pork loin and make a couple of slits on the connective tissue between the meat and fat.
 The reason why you do this is that red meat and fat have different elasticity, and when they are cooked they will shrink and expand at different rates.
 This will allow the meat to stay nice and flat when deep frying and prevent from curling up.